 Preparing an Inquiry article for publication is a collaboration between authors, editors, and faculty mentors.
 The authors of Inquiry articles often begin with a report or essay describing their research experiences and results in a specific academic discipline, such as microbiology or studio art.
 Their audience is mentors, teachers, classmates, and colleagues, all of whom are familiar with the terms and concepts of the discipline.
-The published Inquiry article, however, must speak to a much wider audience: to the educated general public and academic audiences worldwide.
+The published Inquiry, article, however, must speak to a much wider audience: to the educated general public and academic audiences worldwide.

-Inquiry editors are members of that wider audience, who can tell an author when a concept, process, or term is or is not clear.
+Inquiry editors are members of that wider audience and can tell an author when a concept, process, or term is or is not clear.
 Often, they will propose revised sentences, a different subject organization, reordering of paragraphs—all to help the author effectively develop and convey his/her subject.
 They also challenge the author to make his/her research interesting and relevant.
 The many drafts and revisions involved afford a learning experience for everyone.

-Before authors are accepted, they respond to basic revision questions and discuss them with a senior staff editor.
-(See SUBMISSIONS) Once accepted, student author/editor teams work together to revise the article; work begins early fall semester and continues through March of spring semester.
-During this time, mentors review drafts and verify the research methods and results described.
-Senior editors offer guidance and try to ensure that both authors and editors are learning how to better communicate and express themselves.
+Research articles and commentaries are published in the spring issue of Inquiry.
+For these longer pieces of writing, more extensive writing and revising are required.
+Author/staff editor teams work together beginning in fall semester and continuing through March of spring semester.
+During this time, student editors and mentors also review drafts and verify the research methods and results described.
+Authors can expect to perform four to five rounds of revision on articles and commentaries.
+Staff editors offer guidance and try to ensure that both authors and student editors are learning how to better communicate and express themselves.

 Before any piece of writing is published, authors and mentors must sign a Publication Agreement.
 (See below.)